-The equipment should be connected by a suitably qualified competent person.
+The equipment should be connected to the appropriate mains supply by a suitably qualified person.
 Always ensure the equipment has a proper grounding.

 Never connect the machine to the mains supply with the panels removed.

 Output connections

 Electrode polarity

 In general when using manual arc welding electrodes the electrode holder is connected to the positive terminal and the work return to the negative terminal.
 Always consult the electrode manufacturer's data sheet if you have any doubts.